opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/dynamo-db.md

 ### Counters

-* `exportJobSuccess` - The number of export jobs that have been submitted successfully.
+* `exportJobSuccess`: The number of export jobs that have been submitted successfully.
-* `exportJobFailure` - The number of export job submission attempts that have failed.
+* `exportJobFailure`: The number of export job submission attempts that have failed.
-* `exportS3ObjectsTotal` - The total number of export data files found in S3.
+* `exportS3ObjectsTotal`: The total number of export data files found in S3.
-* `exportS3ObjectsProcessed` - The total number of export data files that have been processed successfully from S3.
+* `exportS3ObjectsProcessed`: The total number of export data files that have been processed successfully from S3.
-* `exportRecordsTotal` - The total number of records found in the export.
+* `exportRecordsTotal`: The total number of records found in the export.
-* `exportRecordsProcessed` - The total number of export records that have been processed successfully.
+* `exportRecordsProcessed`: The total number of export records that have been processed successfully.
-* `exportRecordsProcessingErrors` - The number of export record processing errors.
+* `exportRecordsProcessingErrors`: The number of export record processing errors.
-* `changeEventsProcessed` - The number of change events processed from DynamoDB streams.
+* `changeEventsProcessed`: The number of change events processed from DynamoDB streams.
-* `changeEventsProcessingErrors` - The number of processing errors for change events from DynamoDB streams.
+* `changeEventsProcessingErrors`: The number of processing errors for change events from DynamoDB streams.
-* `shardProgress` - The incremented shard progress when DynamoDB streams are being read correctly.
+* `shardProgress`: The incremented shard progress when DynamoDB streams are being read correctly.
 If this is `0` for a certain period of time, then there is a problem with the pipeline that has streams enabled.